 Going to see a movie by yourself might not be the first idea that comes to mind, but in New York City you'll be in good company if you're at the movie theater on your own.
 And lucky for you, you can go see whatever movie you want, whether you want to see the latest blockbuster on a big screen, a foreign film or even a new indie movie that hasn't gotten broad release yet.
 If you're looking for ideas, we've got a great list that emphasizes some of New York City's unique and unusual movie theaters.Continue to 5 of 6 below.

 Get Lost On The Streets of New York

-Pick a neighborhood, any neighborhood, and get lost wandering and following your instincts of which way to turn.
+Pick a neighborhood, any neighborhood, and get lost wandering and following your instincts on which way to turn.
 You're sure to see parts of the city that you never would on a tour or even with a friend.
 Maybe you'll find a spectacular bookstore.
 Or the perfect cafe.
 Or enjoy a beautiful sunset.
-My favorite neighborhoods for this are probably Greenwich Village and Brooklyn Heights, both of which have beautiful buildings, cobblestone streets and wonderful places to explore and discover.
+Some favorites for this activity are probably Greenwich Village and Brooklyn Heights, both of which have beautiful buildings, cobblestone streets, and wonderful places to explore and discover.

 06 of 06